aiplanethub/supervised-learning-regression/linear-regression/536-Introduction to Linear Regression.md

-But of course we don't want to roughly make a line, we want to compute the exact line that best "fits" our data.
-That’s where machine learning comes into play!
+But of course, we don't want to make a line roughly; we want to compute the exact line that best "fits" our data.
+That's where machine learning comes into play!

 ### What is linear regression?

-* Linear regression is a linear model i.e. a model that assumes a linear relationship (straight-line relationship) between the input variables (x) and the single output variable (y).
+* Linear regression is a linear model, i.e., a model that assumes a linear relationship (straight-line relationship) between the input variables (x) and the single output variable (y).
-* When there is a single input variable (x), the method is referred to as simple linear regression or just linear regression.
-Eg: Salary dataset given here.
-There is only one target variable and one input variable where we are predicting the salary of individual using their years of experience.
+* When there is a single input variable (x), the method is called simple linear regression or just linear regression.
+E.g., the Salary dataset given here.
+There is only one target variable and one input variable where we are predicting the salary of individuals using their years of experience.
 * When there are multiple input variables, it is often referred to as multiple linear regression.
-Eg: Smart Metropolitan areas data set, we have multiple input variables.
+E.g., Smart Metropolitan areas data set, we have multiple input variables.

 ### References